jlevy/og-equity-compensation/README.md

 - To [attract and retain](https://www.entrepreneur.com/article/253438) talent:
-  When a company already has or can be predicted to have significant financial success, talented people are incentivized to work for the company by the prospect of their equity turning into large amounts of cash in the future.
+  When a company already has or can be predicted to have significant financial success, talented people are incentivized to work for the company by the prospect of their equity being worth a lot of money in the future.
   The actual probability of life-changing lucre may be low (or at least, lower than you may think if your entire knowledge of startups is watching “[The Social Network](https://en.wikipedia.org/wiki/The_Social_Network)”).
   But even a small chance at winning big can itself be exciting or worth a lot to some